 Gareth Osborne Cat® Rental Power Production Definition Manager

 Established by the European Commission, emission standards for engines used in new non-road mobile machinery (NRMM) have been gradually introduced to limit harmful substances in engine exhaust gas including carbon monoxide (CO), hydrocarbons (HC), particulate matter (PM), and nitrogen oxides (NOx).
-The most recent standard governing mobile generator sets, Regulation (EU) 2016/1628 moves the European Union (EU) from Stage IIIA to EU Stage V. This standard poses a new set of challenges triggered by the word’s most stringent PM limits on mobile diesel generator sets.
+The most recent standard governing mobile generator sets, Regulation (EU) 2016/1628 moves the European Union (EU) from Stage IIIA to EU Stage V. This standard poses a new set of challenges triggered by the world’s most stringent PM limits on mobile diesel generator sets.
 EU Stage V also extends the scope to a wider range of engine types and sizes, regulating engine outputs greater than 560 kW for the first time.

 Despite potential unknowns caused by Brexit, these regulations will go into effect on January 1, 2019 for all engines below 56 kW and above 130 kW.
 For engines in the 56 to 130 kW range, the effective date is January 1, 2020.
 These regulations are applicable to prime or standby power in mobile applications throughout Europe including drill rigs, construction wheel loaders, bulldozers, highway excavators, forklift trucks, aerial lifts, mobile cranes and other non-road equipment.